 (B) Any personal information described in subdivision (e) of Section 1798.80, which means any information that identifies, relates to, describes, or is capable of being associated with, a particular individual, including, but not limited to, his or her name, signature, social security number, physical characteristics or description, address, telephone number, passport number, driver’s license or state identification card number, education, employment, employment history, bank account number, credit card number, debit card number, or any other financial information,

 (C) Characteristics of protected classifications under California or federal law.
-This includes sex, age, race, color, disability, medical conditions, marital status, citizenship, primary language, and immigration status.
+This includes sex, gender (including pregnancy), gender identity, age, race, color, religion, disability, medical conditions, marital status, citizenship, primary language, military or veteran status, and immigration status.

 (D) Commercial information, including records of personal and real property, products or services purchased.